In fact, around eight out of ten super fund members have personal insurances like life cover or income protection insurance through their super.

 It also pays to know exactly how the insurance your fund offers will work in your circumstances.
 For example, income protection insurance is essential.
 It pays a regular income usually worth around 75% of your normal wage or salary if you can’t work due to illness or injury – and remember, health insurance will pay some of your medical bills but that’s all.
 It won’t offer protection if you get sick and can’t work.

-The trouble is, income insurance organised through super normally only runs for two years.
+The trouble is, income insurance organised through super normally runs for two years only.
 If you fall seriously ill or an injury leaves you unable to work for many years, you’re going to need cover that lasts a lot longer.

 Read the fine print

 Worryingly, fund trustees are not obliged to provide insured benefits to all members on the same basis.
-In March 2017, for instance, media reports emerged of workers who’d had total and permanent disability claims rejected because they were casual not permanent employees.
+In March 2017, for instance, media reports emerged of workers who’d had total and permanent disability claims rejected because they were casual rather than permanent employees.

 The bottom line is that you can be knocked back at claim time.
 And when that happens, don’t expect to be refunded the premiums you have been paying, potentially over many years.